The fabulous endemic Orange Dove photographed by Simon Colenutt.

 The best time to visit Fiji is the cooler 'dry season' from May to October, when humidity is also lower, especially September, but this is the high season as far as prices go, although prices usually peak in June and July.
-Plankton blooms usually occur during April-May and/or November-December and may hamper visibility underwater.
+Plankton blooms usually occur during April-May and/or November-December and may hamper visibility underwater so in between these times is the best for scuba-diving.
 The average temperature is a warm to hot 25°C, even 30°C plus at times in December-January.
 Rain falls year round, mainly in the form of showers, but especially from December to mid-April when cyclones also occasionally occur.
 Quick-dry shorts, t-shirts, a hat, sunscreen and sunglasses are recommended for the sunshine, a light waterproof jacket for the showers, and a fleece for the evenings.
 While snorkelling water temperatures are likely to be very comfortable but it is often best to wear a thin wet suit if in the water for longer than 30 or 40 minutes, and remember it is best to wear something while in the water anyway to provide some protection from the sun, stinging animals and sharp corals.

 A Guide to the Birds of Fiji and Western Polynesia (including Tonga) by D Watling.
 Dick Watling, 2003 (Second Edition).